maqduni/AspNetCore.Identity.RavenDb/README.md

-# RavenDB user/role persistent store for ASP.NET Core identity provider.
+# RavenDB user/role persistent store for ASP.NET Core identity provider
-This is the closest implementation of the user and role stores to the original EntityFramework implementaion, is well documented, and includes very useful RavenDB and RavenFS extensions.
+This is the closest implementation of the user and role stores to the original EntityFramework implementation, is well documented, and includes very useful RavenDB and RavenFS extensions.
 Supports **.NET Standard 1.6** and **.NET Standard 2.0**

 ## Installation via NuGet console
 `PM> Install-Package Maqduni.AspNetCore.Identity.RavenDb`